AUSTRAC compliance reports

 You can save the form as you go so you don't need to complete it one session.

 You can also access previous compliance reports you have submitted.

 Who must submit a compliance report

-If you provide designated services you must submit a compliance report to AUSTRAC unless you have an exemption (see below).
+If you provide designated services you must submit a compliance report to AUSTRAC.
+See below for special circumstances or exemptions that may apply.